-It's super easy to become overwhelmed by the minutiae that packing for babies requires if you're heading to the beach or even just for a weekend away.
+It’s super easy to become overwhelmed by the minutiae that packing for babies requires if you’re planning on vacationing with a baby.
 The number of items you need in your diaper bag just for a brief day outing is bad enough.
 But you have a baby now so taking your little one with you is a rite of passage to embrace.
 You can tackle the packing, unpacking and carrying on with our tips and keys.

 KEY NUMBER ONE: ATTITUDE!

 You’ve seen them: the families loaded with luggage piled high at the airport, the travel-weary parents, the wild-eyed toddlers rolling around on their personalized Trunkis.
 But you’re not there yet — you’re just out of the gate with your first baby and dipping your toe into the travel waters.